qtrinh/qpipeline/POLYPHEN2-WHESS.md

 # for each combined file, convert it to VCF
 for i in `ls ../*combined`; do echo ; N=`basename $i`; perl ${QPIPELINE_HOME}/scripts/polyphen-whess_2_vcf.pl $i > ${N}.vcf ; done
 ```
 Combine all the VCF files to create PolyPhen WHESS database.
+The instructions below do not need to be paralellized.
 ```
 # set DB as name of the PolyPhen database
 DB="polyphen-2.2.2-whess-2011_1.vcf";